jirahandler/ftag-r21-legacy/README.md

 ## Setup Instructions

-First make an new directory and do:
+First make a new directory and do:
 ```
 setupATLAS -q
 lsetup git